RetroPie/RetroPie-Docs/docs/Doom.md

 nano /home/pi/RetroPie/roms/ports/The\ Plutonia\ Experiment.sh
 ```

-Add the following to it's contents.
+The nano text editor will open, where you will now add the following to the text edit field.

 ```
 #!/bin/bash